-I love a good Southern biscuit, there is nothing better.
+I love a good Southern buttermilk biscuit, there is nothing better.
 However, pull apart bread made with biscuit dough is fun to eat and so yummy.
 Most pull apart breads start with a loaf of bread that is cut and filled with butter, garlic and cheese.
 Instead of using a loaf of bread, this is a homemade recipe that starts with a biscuit dough.

-I first experimented with this cheesy bread when I wanted some garlic bread to serve with spaghetti casserole when I was having my favorite 5 and 6 year old cookie testers over for dinner.
+I first experimented with this cheesy bread when I wanted some garlic bread to serve with spaghetti when I was having my favorite 5 and 6 year old cookie testers over for dinner.
 I thought pull apart loaves would be more fun than biscuits.

 I’ve made them with different cheeses, garlic and just butter and all have been delicious.
 Most of the time I just add cheddar cheese.
 The texture is similar to a biscuit but not as crumbly.
 Perfectly soft but not as chewy as bread.
-My favorite part is the cheese that is touching the sides of the pan.
+My favorite part is the crunchy cheese that was touching the sides of the pan.
 As it cooks, it gets crispy!

 There’s something fun about pulling apart your bread.